PRIS-CV/ReMarNet/README.md

 * UIUC-Sports contains 1578 sports scene images of 8 classes: bocce (137), polo (182),rowing (250), sailing (190), snowboarding (190), rock climb-ing (194), croquet (236) and badminton (200).
 A training set of 749 images and a test set of 749 images are randomly sampled
 from the entire dataset.
 * You can download the dataset  at http://vision.stanford.edu/lijiali/event_dataset/.
+(Li-Jia Li and Li Fei-Fei.
+What, where and who?
+Classifying event by scene and object recognition .
+IEEE Intern.
+Conf. in Computer Vision (ICCV).
+2007 (PDF) )
 * The style of our randomly divided dataset is shown in the related Excel table.
 You can divide the dataset according to the name of the sample in our table.

 ## Requirements